vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `-r`

-The relative path to the host, cluster, or resource pool in which to deploy the virtual container host.
+The relative path to the host, cluster, or resource pool in which to deploy the VCH.

-If the vCenter Server instance on which you are deploying a virtual container host only includes a single instance of a standalone host or  cluster, `vic-machine create` automatically detects and uses those resources.
+If the vCenter Server instance on which you are deploying a VCH only includes a single instance of a standalone host or  cluster, `vic-machine create` automatically detects and uses those resources.
 If you are deploying to an ESXi host that has no resource pools, `vic-machine create` automatically uses the default resource pool.
 In these cases, you do not need to specify a compute resource when you run `vic-machine create`.

 You specify the `compute-resource` option in the following circumstances:

 - A vCenter Server instance includes multiple instances of standalone hosts or clusters, or a mixture of standalone hosts and clusters.
 - An ESXi host includes multiple resource pools.
-- You want to deploy the virtual container host to a specific resource pool in your environment.
+- You want to deploy the VCH to a specific resource pool in your environment.

-If you do not specify the `compute-resource` option and multiple possible resources exist, `vic-machine create` fails and suggests valid targets for `compute-resource` in the failure message.
+If you do not specify the `compute-resource` option and multiple possible resources exist, or if you specify an invalid resource name, `vic-machine create` fails and suggests valid targets for `compute-resource` in the failure message.

 * To deploy to a specific resource pool on an ESXi host, specify the name of the resource pool: <pre>--compute-resource  <i>resource_pool_name</i></pre>
 * To deploy to a vCenter Server instance that has more than one standalone host that are not part of a cluster, specify the IPv4 address or fully qualified domain name (FQDN) of the target host:<pre>--compute-resource <i>host_address</i></pre>